MinaProtocol/mina/rfcs/0011-ban-scoring.md

 API should take a severity argument and a string indicating the nature of the bad behavior.

+# Integration with trust system

+RFC 0010 proposes a trust system where peers can earn positive trust through good actions, and lose trust through bad actions.
+The ban scoring proposed here can be integrated with the trust system, by decrementing trust upon bad actions, according to the severities mentioned above.

+The events classified as SEV should result in an immediate ban.
+Therefore, trust should be capped so that a single SEV event decrements the trust to the level resulting in a ban.

 ## Drawbacks

 A banning system in necessary to preserve the integrity of the